 Did the male-dominated associations of former persecutees remember the participation of women in the resistance?
 What role did the persecution of the Jews play in the memory of FIR?
 How did the FIR react to the challenges of resistance memory as a result of the commemoration of the Shoah in the West from around 1979 onwards?

 The central approach is the cultural studies concept of transnationality, which is used to ascertain the reciprocal connections, intertwinements and references transcending national borders between the commemorative cultures.
 Discourse analytical concepts will be used to examine the linguistic practices of the FIR, which served to achieve an understanding of the past and to give meaning to the present.
 In this way, the transformations of memory and oblivion, which is inextricably linked to remembrance, can be traced in detail.
 The combination of discourse analysis and the examination of memory should allow for the provision of methodical impulses for research into historical memory.

-Publications: Maximilian Becker
+Head of Project: Maximilian Becker

 Photo: Memorial to murdered Polish and Czechoslovak resistance fighters with FIR emblem at the Johannis Cemetary in Dresden @ Maximilian Becker